How much time do you spend on music?

 I'm listening to music daily, could be at home or in public transports.
 Can't do a day without.
 About production, I only do when I feel like it, explains the irregular rhythm of my releases.
 Sometimes I can do nothing for 2 weeks.
 For me it's not really a question of time, if I have to find some for music, I find it.
 But the most important thing is to have an idea of what I want to achieve.

 In your interview for MY MUSIC MOMENTS, you mentioned a wide musical horizon.
-Can you tell us something about how your musical taste developed?
+Can you tell us something about how your musical taste evolution?

 I had periods with different musical horizons.
 I was able to discover many artists in many musical genres.